© Wiley Periodicals, Inc. and Dialog, Inc.

 Submitting your article:

-In your email please provide the email address by which we can best reach you.
+- The email address by which we can best reach you.

 After we receive your article:

 1.Copyright transfer.
 Once your paper is accepted for publication and enters the production process, you will receive an email from Wiley prompting you to log into Wiley’s Author Services (see below), where you will be asked to complete a copyright transfer agreement on behalf of all authors on your paper via the Wiley Author Licensing Service.
 You can preview the Wiley’s copyright transfer terms and conditions here: http://authorservices.wiley.com/bauthor/faqs_copyright.asp.
 (Please note that we cannot publish your article without a completed copyright transfer agreement on file.)

 2. Reviewing page proofs.
 Wiley will notify you by email when the page proofs of your article are available for your review (see “Author Services” below).
 Please follow Wiley’s editing guidelines and return your corrected proofs via the Online Proofing System, or email your corrections to our managing editor, Christine Little (email@example.com).
 (Please note that we retain the right to edit your writing for both style and space.
 We seek to retain the spirit of your work, and we welcome your comments if we have not.)

 Once your article is published, you will receive an email from Wiley with instructions for accessing a PDF version of your article as it appears in Dialog.
 We regret that we are unable to offer you a hard copy of the published issue.